navarroaxel/navarroaxel.github.io/blog/nodejs-18.md

 ## Conclusion

-There are more changes in this major release, we only review the most important ones.
+In this post we've only mentioned the most important changes included in this release.
 Remember that this version will be promoted to LTS in October of this year.